-The majority of domestic residential building projects adopt one of two standard forms of contract produced by the RIBA; a Small Works Architects Appointment or a Standard Form of Appointment for an Architect.
+Click here to purchase these contracts from the RIBA Bookshop The majority of domestic residential building projects adopt one of two standard forms of contract produced by the RIBA; a Small Works Architects Appointment or a Standard Form of Appointment for an Architect.

-Over time, Adams + Collingwood Architects have developed a simple appointment document/email stating our terms and conditions.
+Over time, ABL3 Architects have developed a simple appointment document/email stating our terms and conditions.
 We use this in conjunction with the RIBA Standard Form of Appointment for an Architect.

-On request Adams + Collingwood Architects are happy to share our standard Terms and Conditions of Appointment for your reference.
+On request ABL3 Architects are happy to share our standard Terms and Conditions of Appointment for your reference.
 Please request a copy:

+Email info@abl3architects.com

-Email info@adamscollingwood.com Tel 020 8735 5350
+Tel 020 8735 5350